Oleh Nedava: Biography

 On 26 October 2014, at the extraordinary elections of people's deputies of Ukraine, Nedava was elected a member of parliament, a people's deputy of Ukraine to the Verkhovna Rada.

 In the parliamentary elections, he ran in single-mandate constituency No. 53 (Donetsk Oblast) as a self-nominated candidate, and went to the Rada, gaining 63.63% of the vote.

 He was the Deputy Chairman of the Verkhovna Rada Committee on Environmental Policy, Nature Management and Elimination of the Consequences of the Chernobyl Disaster.

 Mass media connect Nedava with Yuriy Ivanyushchenko.

 In 2015, he was the coordinator of environmental legislative initiatives of the All-Ukrainian Ecological League.
 The same year, he was a member of the initiative group for the formation of the National Platform "Goals of Sustainable Development of Ukraine".

-Family

-He is married to his wife, Iryna Hennadiyivna Nedava (née Zaystevatal; born in 1969) and has two daughters, Anastasia (born in 1990) and Dariya (born in 2001).